Taqwashorman/-Real-Time-Multi-Object-Tracking-Explained/README.md

 This is my **first computer vision project using YOLO**, where I explored:

 - Real-time video processing
-- Object detection using YOLOv8
+- Person detection using YOLOv8
 - Frame-wise tracking and classification
 - Drawing custom bounding boxes